 Path to improved health

 - How much.
-List the amount of the food and drink you consume each time.
+List the amount of food and drink you consume each time.
 This might be measured in volume (such as 1/2 cup), weight (such as 2 ounces), or the number of items (such as 12 chips).

 - What kind.
 Write down the type of food and drink.
 Be as specific as you can.
 Don’t forget to write down extras, such as toppings, sauces, dressings, or condiments.
 Examples include butter, ketchup, or sugar.

-- Keep track of the time of day you eat and drink.
+- Track the time of day you eat and drink.

-- Make note of where you eat and drink.
+- Make note where you eat and drink.
 If you’re at home, write down the room.
 For instance, at the dining room table, in the kitchen, or on the sofa.
 If you’re out, write down the name of the restaurant or if you’re in your car.

 - Who with.
 If you eat by yourself, write “alone.”
 If you’re with friends or family members, list them.

 - In this column, list any activities you do while you eat or drink.
 You could be working, watching TV, or playing a game.

-- Mood: You also should include how you feel when you eat and drink.
+- You also should include how you feel when you eat and drink.
 Are you happy, sad, or bored?
 Your mood can impact what and when you eat or drink.